Skip to content

 Common pitfalls

-• Leading-dimension mismatch within a timescale.
-All leaves under one timescale key must share the same first axis size.
-That's what defines "how many add calls before the buffer is full".
+• Leading-dimension mismatch in a buffered timescale.
+Inside a buffered timescale, all leaves must share the same first axis size — that's what defines "how many add calls before the buffer is full".
 The constructor checks this and raises.
+If you actually meant a single-item timescale, make one leaf 0-d or add a leading dim to all leaves.

 • Adding past capacity.
-If you call add more than the leading dimension allows, you get IndexError.
-Call reset() if you want to abort a partial rollout.
+If you call add more times than the timescale's capacity, you get IndexError with the timescale name, capacity, and offending index.
+Call reset() to abort a partial rollout.

 • Dict-only at the top level.
 The top-level pytree must be a dict with timescale names.
 Below that, leaves can be any pytree shape that optree understands.